hlaueriksson/jekyll-url-shortener/README.md

 You can find more useful `plugins` to add at https://pages.github.com/versions/

-When running Jekyll locally uncomment the `repository` line and point to your own GitHub repo.
+When running Jekyll locally, uncomment the `repository` line and point to your own GitHub repo.

 ### GitHub Pages

-Go to the repo [/settings](/settings) and scroll down to the **GitHub Pages** section.
+Go to the repo [/settings](../../settings) and scroll down to the **GitHub Pages** section.

 Set the `Source` to `master branch`: https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/